-4 tips for a better sleep
+4 tips for a better and satisfying sleep

 Are you having trouble sleeping or simply wake up some mornings not feeling refreshed?
 Good news, I have put together four strategies that I've actually tested myself in my own life to not only sleep better, but also wake up faster and easier in the morning.
 I am super stoked to share these four different strategies, or four different tips that you should be thinking about when preparing for your night's rest, and how you want to get up in the morning.
 Let’s jump right in.